-And by the way, section 525(b) of the bankruptcy code prohibits employers from refusing to hire someone because he or she is bankrupt.
+And by the way, section 525(b) of the U.S. Bankruptcy Code prohibits employers from refusing to hire someone because he or she is bankrupt.

 Errors do occur.
-According to a 2012 study by the Federal Trade Commission, one in five American consumers found an error that negatively impacted their credit history on a credit report from one of three major credit reporting companies.
+According to a 2012 study by the Federal Trade Commission, 1 in 5 American consumers found an error that negatively impacted their credit history on a credit report from one of three major credit-reporting companies.

 Get it in writing.
 If an employer is disinclined to hire you because of something in your credit history, he or she must provide a copy of the report and a “Summary of Rights” that explains how to contact the company that provided the report.

 You are also entitled to a notice that explains your right to dispute the “accuracy or completeness of any information in your report.”

 Go on the offensive.
 If you’ve encountered recent financial difficulties, consider letting an employer know this before they pull your credit report.

 For instance, if you’ve been a victim of identity theft or your spouse recently lost a job, be up front about this and explain how you're working to repair any damage that was done.
 Employers will most likely admire your honesty and forthrightness.

 Focus on your qualifications for the job.
 In all likelihood, even a credit history laden with foreclosures and tax liens won’t be your professional undoing.